-A hot tub is a good option if you’re looking to add some luxury to your yard — even an inflatable hot tub would do.
-Hot tubs are relaxing, good for achy muscles, and can also be the life of the party.
+If you’re gathering ideas for sprucing up your yard, consider adding a hot tub to that list.
+A hot tub is a good option if you’re going for that luxurious vibe in your yard — even an inflatable hot tub would do.
+The best cheap hot tubs are relaxing, good for achy muscles, and can also be the life of the party especially since we’re gathering again.
 Hot tub deals aren’t something that you hear about every day — in fact, most people either don’t think they can afford one or can’t justify it as a reasonable purchase.
 However, there are health and other benefits to soaking in a hot tub, and it is possible to find some cheap hot tubs out there.
-Check out the hot tub deals that we’ve found below.
+Check out the best hot tub deals that we’ve found below.

 - ThermoSpas 4-Person 42-Jet Hot Tub with LED Light and Ozone System — $11,510, was $12,510

 When it comes to choosing the right hot tub, there are many factors to consider, and it can be tough to sift through all of the information out there.
 If you are a first-time hot tub buyer, you’ll need to determine how often you’ll use the tub and for what.
 The decisions will be a bit easier if you are replacing an old hot tub, but there have been many improvements in materials, features, and styles since the last time you hot tub shopped.

 The main thing to consider is where the hot tub is going to go.
 Indoor and outdoor hot tubs are built differently because outdoor hot tubs will need to withstand the changing climates outside.
 Indoor hot tubs don’t need to have the same thermal properties and build quality as outdoor hot tubs, but you will need to make sure that the hot tub will fit through the doorways and hallways on the way to its final location.